codurance/site/_posts/2017-08-29-do-we-have-a-good-safety-net-to-change-this-legacy-code.md

 One of the requirements was to have more than 85% of code coverage to ensure code quality.
 The result was perverse: development team wrote tests without assertions; they only invoked methods with different arguments to reach the desired percentage.
 It’s clear that they didn’t follow TDD.

 Code coverage only gives us information about the percentage of code lines which are executed during tests.

-Let’s see a way to check if we have a good safety net with current tests to make changes in production code.
+Let’s see a way to verify that our current tests provide us with a safety net when we make changes to production code.

-If we made a change in production code, such as “replacing + with -”, “replacing < with >=” or “returning a different value”, test battery might detect that change.
-In order words, tests might fail.
+If we change the production code - replacing `<` with `>=`, swapping `+` with `-` or we return a different value in a given method - test battery should detect that change.
+In order words, tests should fail.

 There are tools to make changes in production code automatically and to run tests in order to check if those changes are detected.
-It’s talked about:
+It is usually referred to as follow:

 * **Mutators**: changes to be applied
 * **Mutations**: new versions of production code after applying mutators